atesgoral/requirejs-namespace-plugin/README.md

 });
 ```

-With the Namespace plugin, you can eliminate the boilerplate and just use a path mapping configuration.
+With the Namespace plugin, you can eliminate the boilerplate:

-A slight adjustment (note the arbitrary 'ns_' prefix) to the folder structure to avoid a circular loop when 'fruits' is going be used as the parent of a child namespace:

 ```
 app